Plum Conserve Jam! made with tart plums and pluots, orange slices, raisins and chopped walnuts.

 - 1 cup chopped walnuts

-1 large 6 to 8-quart sized pan (Stainless steel or copper with stainless steel lining, not aluminum which will leach)
+- 1 large 6 to 8-quart sized pan (Stainless steel, do not use aluminum which will leach)

 - A ladle or pour cup for transferring the conserve from the pan to the jars